Chicago police: 4 dead, 1 wounded in apartment shooting

 A weapon was recovered.
 Riccio says the man had a history of complaints from other residents but investigators “don’t know what set him off.”

 Police say the victims were all adults, though their names have not been released.
+Mayor Lori Lightfoot called the shooting “devastating.”

 An investigation is ongoing.